duyminh1998/donald-trump-chatbot/README.md

 # donald-trump-chatbot
 This is a chatbot that learns from Donald Trump's tweets to replicate the experience of talking to your very own Chief Executive.

+### Goals
+- ~Scrape Tweets~
+- ~Script Trump Bot~
+- Use Flask to create website for bot, allowing us to retrieve more user - bot response
+- Implement rating system for each user - bot interaction
+- Improve ML model

 ### 11/24/18
 We are still in the processing of pairing user response and possible bot responses.
 Tensorflow and deep learning might be a better model for our chatbot (longevity)